BBj-Plugins/BBjGpsLocation/README.md

 The location can be relocated and will be returned by the App.
-You need an Google Maps Apikey to make the App work.
+### Caution
+- Will not work with out an Goodle Maps Apikey.